Quasi-contribution has been saved

 Special mission of the statutory auditor

-In the event of a quasi-contribution, the Companies Code foresees specific procedures applicable for a public limited liability company, a partnership limited by shares, a private limited liability company and a cooperative limited liability company.
+In the event of a quasi-contribution, the Code of companies and associations foresees specific procedures applicable for a public limited liability company, a partnership limited by shares.
 These procedures are not applicable in case of purchases that are executed as common business for the entity and at normal market conditions, for purchases on a stock exchange or in case of sales by the judicial authorities.

 If a company does not have a statutory auditor, it will have to appoint an auditor (member of the IBR / IRE) on an ad hoc basis.